lab2023/flat-ui-sass/README.md

 ## Credits

-- Cybele is maintained and funded by [lab2023 - internet technologies](http://lab2023.com/)
+- Flat-UI SASS is maintained and funded by [lab2023 - internet technologies](http://lab2023.com/)
 - Thank you to all the [contributors!](https://github.com/lab2023/flat-ui-sass/graphs/contributors)
 - Flat UI developed by [Designmodo](http://designmodo.github.io/Flat-UI/)